 Those who follow a strict fruitarian diet are unlikely to get all the nutrients they need.
 Cutting out many food groups can lead to low levels of vitamin B12 and iron, which may result in tiredness and anaemia.
-The diet is also likely to be low in calcium, which is needed for strong bones and teeth; it may also be deficient in vitamin D (especially during the winter months) as well as the mineral iodine, needed for normal metabolism function.
+The diet is also likely to be low in calcium, which is needed for strong bones and teeth; it may also be deficient in vitamin D (especially during the winter months) as well as the mineral iodine, needed for normal metabolic function.

 A fruitarian diet is likely to be low in protein and essential fatty acids, which are important for growth and repair, as well as for the normal function of the immune system and hormone regulation.

-Is a fruitarian diet safe to follow in the long term?
+Is a fruitarian diet safe to follow in the long-term?

-Adopting a fruitarian diet is not safe as a long term dietary strategy.
+Adopting a fruitarian diet is not safe as a long-term dietary strategy.
 Restricting your diet to such a limited range of foods means you are unlikely to achieve a balanced diet and are at risk of malnutrition.
 Furthermore, fructose – the natural sugar in fruit – at high consumption levels, may be associated with health issues including digestive issues and possible dental erosion.